getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 As you can see, we created a manual assignment of the values in the array that `foo()` returns to individual variables `a`, `b`, and `c`, and to do so we (unfortunately) needed the `tmp` variable.

-This pattern is widely called *array destructuring assignment*, or as I prefer, *structured array assignment*.

 We can do similar with objects:

 ```js